StrikerFest/vietian-fashion/docs/01_DATABASE_SCHEMA.md

 # Database Schema & Architecture

-This document outlines the data model powering the AI Fashion Store.
+This document outlines the data model powering the Vietian Fashion Store.
 The database is hosted on **Supabase (PostgreSQL)** and utilizes relational integrity, custom SQL functions (RPC), and the `pgvector` extension for AI features.

 ## 1. Core Commerce Entities